 Europeans see Elephants as unique animals with a possibility to see them in a ZOO.
 Otherwise, it is necessary to travel to countries with their natural existence.
 As we “Europeans” perceive them as precious animals, we have a different approach than the vast majority of people in Asian countries.

 - There are about 6500 elephants in Sri Lanka.
-They occur in wildlife, parks and safari.
+They occur in wildlife, parks, safari and temples.

 - Elephants are enormous, powerful and majestic animals that live to a high age.
 They are brilliant with an excellent memory.